iudexai/iudex-node-module/README.md

 # Iudex client

-**Easily build 🛠️ natural language interfaces for ✨ your own ✨ applications 💻**

-Iudex is an API layer that allows you to quickly build applications that can use LLM reasoning in a way that is more accurate, secure, and scalable than the toy examples from other projects.
-Iudex does this by providing an out-of-the-box LLM orchestration architecture capable of working with millions of functions and documents.

-**❗ Leverage the power 🦾 of LLMs 🤖 with Iudex ❗**
+**✨ Build 🛠 With Next Gen LLM Function Calling ✨**

+[Iudex](https://iudex.ai) is an agent accessible via API that provides more accurate, secure, and scalable LLM function calling.
+- Scales to support 1000s of functions per query, not 10s
+- Supports arbitrarily complex queries and automatically handles edgecases
+- Ensures accuracy and interpretability using automated task orchestration
+- Iudex never has to ingest your code or data

+Sign Up at [iudex.ai](https://iudex.ai) or shoot a message at support@iudex.ai to get an API key.

 ## Installation

 ```bash
 npm install iudex
 # or